Are You a Mean Mom?Oct 19, 2022

 - Rate and review the podcast on Amazon

 If you are in a pattern of being mean, the first thing you want to do is admit it to someone.
 Either to your partner, your sister, your best friend.
-Or join Calm Mama Club and you can talk about it with me.
+Or you can talk about it with me.

 That’s the reason I started working as a parent coach.
 To help you understand WHY you act the way you do, and get tools to change.
 And to help you understand WHY your kids act the way they do, and get tools to teach them.

-It’s everything I needed when I was stuck in being a mean mom.
-Join us now.
+I offer multiple options based on your family's unique needs.
+These programs are everything I needed when I was stuck in being a mean mom.
+Learn more here.

 Get the Stop Yelling Cheat Sheet